 ACG Certified Commissioning Technician (CxT) Practice Test

-What is the purpose of a commissioning plan?
+What is the role of checklists in the commissioning process?

 Next Question